 For goodwill, the recoverable amount is estimated at each balance date.
-Impairment losses recognised in respect of cash generating units are allocated first to reduce the carrying amount of any goodwill allocated to cash generating units (Group of units) and then, to reduce the carrying amount of the other assets in the unit (Group of units) on a pro rata basis.
+Impairment losses recognised in respect of cash generating units are allocated first to reduce the carrying amount of any goodwill allocated to cash generating units and then, to reduce the carrying amount of the other assets in the unit on a pro rata basis.